dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/zeebe-jobworker.md

 ### Input binding

-The Zeebe workflow engine handles the workflow state as also workflow variables which can be passed on workflow instantiation or which can be updated or created during workflow execution.
+The Zeebe process engine handles the process state as also process variables which can be passed on process instantiation or which can be updated or created during process execution.
 These variables can be passed to a registered job worker by defining the variable names as comma-separated list in the `fetchVariables` metadata field.
-The workflow engine will then pass these variables with its current values to the job worker implementation.
+The process engine will then pass these variables with its current values to the job worker implementation.

 If the binding will register three variables `productId`, `productName` and `productKey` then the service will